leishman/leishman.github.io/_posts/2015-03-12-continuous-integration-jekyll.md

 I have only begun to skim the surface in the world of CI.
 But I can already see how valuable a concept it is for making smoother workflows and enabling a shorter feedback loop, which leads to higher code quality.

 In the near future I hope setup CI for the multiple applications at my employer.
 The next challenge to tackle will be properly integrating Jenkins into a workflow with multiple applications and a complex deployment process.
 I'm looking forward to it!

+**Update!**

+Jenkins is up and running at work.
+Currently we only have it running for our main project.
+I came across some important things to be aware of when setting it up for a security-senstive codebase:

+- Put Jenkins behind an HTTP server like Apache or Nginx.
+Be sure to set up SSL and keep the IP of the machine a secret within the company.
+Also be sure to follow best practices when it comes to security.
+Force SSL redirects, disallow weak ciphers, etc...

+- The user permissions management interface is not friendly and it is easy to lock yourself out.
+You might have to go into the server and update the configuration XML file a few times before you get used to things.

+- Setting up Github integration requires creating an SSH keypair for the Jenkins machine.
+From there you have a few options:

+  - Add the public key to a team-member's Github account, which gives the Jenkins machine any permissions that user has.

+  - Create a new Github user solely for Jenkins and add the key to that account.
+Give it only the permissions it needs.

+  - Add the SSH key as a deploy key on the Github project.
+This is limiting because you will need to create a new keypair for each project Jenkins needs to pull.

+- Ensure that the Jenkins global settings are such that a user must sign in before they can access any part of the tool.
+As an administrator, you can turn on and turn off sign ups.
+I'd recommend turning on signups only while a team member needs to sign up.
+Then turn it off again and be sure that nobody has created an unexpected account.